telerik/xaml-docs/getting-started/installation/nuget/available-packages.md

 ### Full Packages

-The onlie package source contains full packages only for the .NET Core and later assemblies.
+The onlie package source contains full packages only for the .NET and later assemblies.

-* `Telerik.UI.for.Wpf.NetCore`
-* `Telerik.UI.for.Wpf.NetCore.Xaml`
-* `Telerik.UI.for.Wpf.50`
-* `Telerik.UI.for.Wpf.50.Xaml`
 * `Telerik.UI.for.Wpf.60`
 * `Telerik.UI.for.Wpf.60.Xaml`
+* `Telerik.UI.for.Wpf.70`
+* `Telerik.UI.for.Wpf.70.Xaml`

 These packages contain all Telerik dlls for the corresponding .NET version.
 The package names ending with __.Xaml__ contain the [Xaml]({%slug xaml-vs-noxaml%}) version of the Telerik dlls.
 The ones without .Xaml in the name have the __NoXaml__ version.